 Establishing employee pay structures early on not only gives your team a sense of satisfaction and security, it also helps attract and retain talent.
 Similarly, it’s important to clearly identify both your markup on parts as well as your labor rates.
 This allows you to accurately budget and forecast, and provides a measure of both transparency and financial stability that can help the business stay profitable.

-Google My Business Profile
+5. Create Your Google Business Profile

 Don’t worry: We aren’t going to run through the list of tools a mechanic needs, or a list of equipment you need in the garage to repair vehicles.
 We suspect you already know how to start a mechanic business from the tooling and hardware perspective.
 Our focus here is on the tools required to run a business.